 - The quality of data is fundamental to both the valuation of the fund's liabilities and how this is subsequently reported in the fund's accounts.
 As mentioned earlier, our common and scheme specific data quality scores are 97.7% and 97.3% respectively and these have significantly improved in recent years evidencing that data is now of a high quality. - We aim for 5% per year increases in the proportion of scheme members registered on Member Self-Service, which directly results in greater efficiencies.
 We achieved an increase of 12.27% from March 2021 to March 2022. - We strive to use digital communications as a default in all situations unless there are valid reasons not to do for efficiency or effectiveness reasons. - We regularly review our progress against a wide range of KPIs (including legal timescales, overall process timescales and internal Fund turnaround times), workload case numbers (received, completed and outstanding) and our business plan requirements to ensure our resources are appropriate to meet our objectives. - We aim for the cost per member to not be in upper or lower quartiles when benchmarked against all LGPS Funds using national data.
-The latest measure confirms our cost per member (CIPFA measure) to be £36.35 and this represents a position within the middle quartiles of the Funds included in the comparison.
+The latest measure confirms our administration cost per member (CIPFA measure) to be £36.35 and this represents a position within the middle quartiles of the Funds included in the comparison.
+With regard to overall costs per member across administration, oversight and governance, the latest measure confirmed this to be £88.44 per member.
+This represents a position within the upper quartile of the Funds included in the comparison.